sfc-aqua/RLSB-CongX-Qiskit/README.md

 ## See also
 * [CongX](https://github.com/parton-quark/CongX) is a controlled gate exansion set for Qiskit.
 Includes some generalized(biary controlled) Tofolli gate and compilers for them.
 Made by Shin Nishio.

-* [RevKit](http://www.revlib.org/)is an open source toolkit for reversible circuit design by Group of Computer Architecture of the University of Bremen.

-* [RevLib](http://www.revlib.org/)is an online resource for benchmarks within the domain of reversible and quantum circuit design by Group of Computer Architecture of the University of Bremen.